BetaRavener/TeethCV/README.md

 # TeethCV
 Incisor Segmentation project.
-The implementation is using Active Shape Model approach to identify teeth in radiograph image.
+The implementation is using Active Shape Model approach to identify teeth in radiograph image. **More details in [report](https://github.com/BetaRavener/TeethCV/blob/master/report.pdf)**.

 ### How to run application
 (Note: All filepaths are relative to this README file)